State Liquor Warehouse

 By 1975, there was serious discussion about building a new liquor warehouse.
 A site at 2517 Airport Road was chosen, and the new facility was in operation by early 1978.

 The 1936 warehouse continued to house State agencies, most recently print and mail services.
 In 2016, the warehouse and the former Armory were traded by the State to D & M Development, LLC, for a warehouse on A Street, near the Helena airport.
+The warehouse has been redeveloped.

 The Former Warehouse Loading Platform, 2012